 There’s a lot of cheap tourist crap being sold in Casco, including a long, long expanse of street stalls where traditionally dressed Kuna women sell a lot of cheap junk.
 Skip that and head to Papiro y Yo run by Zaira who designs new incarnations for traditional indigenous weaving and fabric crafts.
 Think modern clutch purses and beach bags made using traditional reed weaving techniques and one-of-a-kind coasters made from rolled paper.

 Panama City’s Trump Tower ordered 40 of her hand-made hats to use as décor in one of its restaurants and when we were there Zaira was planning on opening a second shop across the street from Papiro y Yo where she planned to sell fashionable takes on the classic “Panama” hat (which originated in Ecuador, by the way).

-Footnote: Casco Viejo was made a UNESCO World Heritage Site in 1997, however, the construction of the Cinta Costera elevated highway which travels over the bay and arcs around the neighborhood, has residents up in arms and UNESCO making noises about rescinding Casco’s World Heritage Site status.
-The project was the brain child of former Panamanian President Ricardo Martinelli who was voted out of office this year.
-You will see the Cinta Costera clearly from many vantage points in Casco.
+Footnote: Casco Viejo was made a UNESCO World Heritage site in 1997, however, the construction of the Cinta Costera elevated highway which travels over the bay and arcs around the neighborhood, has residents up in arms and UNESCO has made noises about rescinding Casco’s World Heritage Site status.
+The highway project was the brain child of former Panamanian President Ricardo Martinelli who was voted out of office.
+You can see the Cinta Costera clearly from many vantage points in Casco.
 If you pay attention, you may also see Panamanian actor/singer/one-time Presidential candidate Ruben Blades.
 He lives in Casco.